gilles-leblanc/gomapgenerator/README.md

 # gomapgenerator

-A simple height map generator written in Go using the Diamond Square algorithm.
+A simple height map generator written in Go using a fractal map generation algorithm.